sei-jed-10/w02d02-HW6/README.md

-## HTML & CSS & Responsive Homework Week2 Homework6
+## HTML & CSS Homework Week2 Homework6

 # Portfolio

-For today's homework, you will practice responsive design by creating your own portfolio website!
+For today's homework, you will practice HTML & CSS  by creating your own portfolio website!

-Since a lot of people use their phones to check websites, consider how you would want your site to look on smaller screens.

 Here's the sections you'll have to include into your page.
 You can design them however you want.
-Just make sure they look good for both a larger and a smaller screen!

 ## Navigation Bar